grimme-lab/xtb_docs/source/md.rst

 ==========

-In order to change the parameters of the MD simulation the ``$md`` block in the xcontrol/input file has to be modified.
+In order to change the parameters of the MD simulation the ``$md`` block in the input file has to be modified.

   +---------+---------+-----------+-----------------------------------------+
   |  key    | value   | default   | description                             |